seanpringle/concurrent/README.md

 ## vs GNU Parallel

 * Much narrower use case.
 Unix *do-one-thing-well* approach.
-Lightwe weight.
+Light weight.
 * Similar automatic interleaving of output so that individual lines do not break.
 * Similar automatic grouping of output lines from individual jobs for readabilty.
 * But no attempt to preserve output order in job order.
 Faster jobs are not held back.